Th0ughtTrain/Coffee-Coffee-Website/casestudy.md

 ### Outcome

 The website has all the pages of a typical food/beverage restaurant with a cart that has functionality.
 Due to some of the challenges of this website, I understand where I can do tighter planning in the future in terms of layout (This can be demonstrated my portfolio).

+## Built with

+    - html
+    - css
+    - javascript